Lake-Superior-Reserve/Habitat-Map-Resources/README.md

 # Habitat-Map-Resources
-This repository is links to external resources all related to the Lake Superior National Estuarine Research Reserve's Habitat Map - completed in 2025
+This repository links to external resources all related to the Lake Superior National Estuarine Research Reserve's Habitat Map - completed in 2025

 # Habitat Map
-A product funded by the National Estuarine Research Reserve System Science Collaborative.
+This product was funded by the National Estuarine Research Reserve System Science Collaborative.
-A high resolution habitat map of the St. Louis River Estuary, covering 57,000 acres and the lower twenty-one miles of the St. Louis River.
+It is a high resolution habitat map of the St. Louis River Estuary, covering 57,000 acres and the lower twenty-one miles of the St. Louis River.
--Viewable web map: To [view the habitat map](https://uw-mad.maps.arcgis.com/apps/mapviewer/index.html?webmap=dd5649dccb664124907db532d8cb24e3) without downloading
+- Viewable web map: To [view the habitat map](https://uw-mad.maps.arcgis.com/apps/mapviewer/index.html?webmap=dd5649dccb664124907db532d8cb24e3) without downloading
--Downloadable map: The habitat map can be downloaded, along with the datasets and intermediate products used to develop the map at [GeoData@Wisconsin](https://geodata.wisc.edu/catalog/4BEDD9CC-8E09-477D-B372-151BD36E9FFA)
+- Downloadable map: The habitat map can be downloaded, along with the datasets and intermediate products used to develop the map at [GeoData@Wisconsin](https://geodata.wisc.edu/catalog/4BEDD9CC-8E09-477D-B372-151BD36E9FFA)

 ## Methodology